ds2134/MVA_Assignment/README.md

            label = paste("Correlation coefficient:", round(correlation_coefficient, 2)),
            hjust = 1, vjust = 1, size = 4, color = "red")
 ```
+Visualization: Corelation between Cost_of_Living_Index and Happiness_Score.

 ![](plots1/correlation.png)<!-- -->

+There is a linear relationship between Cost_of_Living_Index and Happiness_Score and
+the correlation coefficient is 0.46 indicates a moderate positive association between
+the "Cost_of_Living_Index" and "Happiness_Score" variables, indicating that, on average,
+regions or individuals with higher cost of living tend to report higher levels of happiness.

+Multivariate Analysis:

+Question : How do levels of environmental factors such as noise pollution (Decibel_Level)
+and air quality (Air_Quality_Index) relate to Healthcare_Index ?

 ```{r}